 So today, are you experiencing a famine of hearing the words of God… a famine of love in your marriage… a famine of friendship…a famine of peace… or another kind of famine?
 If so, remember that God isn’t surprised by what you’re going through.
 And in His Word He promises to sustain you, satisfy you, and even give you such a deep confidence that you can laugh in the face of the famine you may be facing.

-Watch or listen to my message, Earnest Expectation, next.
-Learn to hold fast to your earnest expectation and receive all that God has in store for you.
+I invite you to watch my message, What the Bible Says About Expectation.
+In it, you will learn to hold fast to your earnest expectation so you can receive all that God has in store for you.

 Do you want answers delivered right to your inbox?